72squared/redpipe/README.rst

     print(f1_members.result)
     print(f2_members.result)

+Note how we can specify what named context we want to use with the `_context` variable.
+Or you can omit it if you are using just one default connection to redis.

-All of the sorted set functions are exposed on the Followers class.
+All of the `redis-py` sorted set functions are exposed on the `Followers` class.
 In a similar way, we support the other *Redis* primitives:

     * strings